-Whether you’re live streaming for fun or hoping to make it professionally, one of the best streaming microphones can vastly improve your production values.
+Whether you’re live streaming for fun or hoping to make it professionally, using one of the best streaming microphones can vastly improve your production values.
 It might be tempting to take an all-in-one approach with one of the best gaming headsets instead, but those tiny boom mics just won’t sound as good as a dedicated desktop mic.

 So which streaming mic should you choose?
 The rise of streaming as both a leisure activity and a potential career has produced a similar growth in microphones, and there’s no shortage of mics at a range of price points.
 Save yourself some effort and just consult this list of the best streaming microphones we’ve tested; unlike many of the best microphones overall, these models are particularly adept at live stream duties.

-What are the best streaming microphones?
+What are the best streaming microphones overall?